-26% Somewhat Left

 Salt Lake Tribune Editorial Patterns

-The Salt Lake Tribune’s coverage of political topics often reflects a Somewhat Left bias, with consistent patterns in phrasing, source selection, and thematic focus that leans towards Somewhat Left.
+The Salt Lake Tribune’s coverage of political topics often reflects a Somewhat Left bias, with consistent patterns in phrasing, source selection, and thematic focus that are Lean Left.
 While the publication demonstrates journalistic standards in many of its reports, the choice of issues, framing, and word usage can indicate a political slant.
-This content analysis examines how the Tribune handles liberal and conservative issues and evaluates its language choices and editorial tendencies.
+This content analysis examines how The Salt Lake Tribune handles liberal and conservative issues and evaluates its language choices and editorial tendencies.

 Coverage of Liberal vs. Conservative Topics